 As BOEM considers the effects of wind energy areas on fishing and fisheries, it will be important to consider the effect of spatial fishing regulations (past and present) on the distribution of fishing effort.
 As noted above regarding the albacore, swordfish and groundfish trawl fisheries, historical fishery information from logbooks and from direct discussion with local fishermen and processors will identify important fishing areas that won't necessarily be indicated in recent datasets.
-Fishermen are likely to return to some of these historic fishing grounds and should be consulted about areas they intend to return to and the anticipated economic value of those areas so BOEM can assess future impacts of wind energy farms on the fishing industry.
+Fishermen are likely to return to some of these historic fishing grounds and should be consulted about areas they intend to return to and the anticipated economic value of those areas so BOEM can assess future impacts of wind energy farms and lost opportunity costs to the fishing industry.

 Fisheries stock assessments and management measures depend largely on NMFS annual at-sea surveys fisheries.
 These scientific surveys are conducted on decades-old survey routes.
-Disruption or displacement of survey routes by wind energy farms would have direct consequences to stock
+Disruption or displacement of survey routes by wind energy farms would have direct consequences to stock assessments and fisheries management.
+Impacts to fisheries research and survey routes should be considered at this stage in the process.